axibase/atsd/installation/windows.md

 ./ubuntu1604/ubuntu.exe
 ```

-When accessing WSL for the first time, the system prompts you to create a UNIX account with administrative privileges (member of `sudo` group).
+When accessing WSL for the first time, the system prompts you to create a Unix account with administrative privileges (member of `sudo` group).
 Enter `axibase`/`axibase` or other credentials to proceed with the installation.

 :::tip Linux Versions
 If the installed Linux version is not Ubuntu 16.04, refer to the corresponding installation [instructions](./packages.md).